Remarks on groups of bundle automorphisms over the Riemann sphere: Actions of

 \section{Actions of $\mathrm{Aut}\left(E_{N}\right)$}

-The next step in the study of the group $\Aut\left(E_{N}\right)$ is the construction of a space where its action is optimal, in the sense that its action is transitive, and free up to the action of the residual Levi complement $\mathrm{D}_{N}$.
+The next step in the study of the group $\Aut\left(E_{N}\right)$ is the construction of a space where its action is transitive and free up to the action of the residual Levi complement $\mathrm{D}_{N}$.
+Such space is then a torsor for the subgroup $\mathcal{N}$.

-A motivating example, albeit parallel to the present discussion, is the case of the group $\GL(2,\CC)$ with its standard left action on the configuration space of triples of points $w_{i}\in\CC\PP^{1}$ by M\"obius transformations.
+A motivating example, albeit discarded in the present discussion, is the case of the group $\GL(2,\CC)$ with its standard left action on the configuration space of triples of points $w_{i}\in\CC\PP^{1}$ by M\"obius transformations.
 It is standard that such action is transitive, and every triple is stabilized by $Z(\GL(2,\CC))$.
 Now, the group $\GL(2,\CC)$ can be thought of as the group of automorphisms of a trivial rank 2 vector bundle on $\CC\PP^{1}$, while each point $w_{i}$ can be thought of as a flag in $\CC^{2}$.
 Thus, if flags are considered on the fibers of an arbitrary triple of points $z_{1},z_{2},z_{3}$ in the base, the previous result may be interpreted as a statement on the nature of the action of $\Aut \left(E\right)$ on a space of pairwise-different triples of flags $(w_{1},w_{2},w_{3})$ on the fibers in $E$ over $z_{1},z_{2},z_{3}\in\CC\PP^{1}$.

 \begin{lemma} For any $1 \leq l \leq s-1$, the group $\mathrm{D}_{N}\subset \Aut\left(E_{N}\right)$ acts on the stratum $\cF_{\lambda_{l},[\Pi_{l}]}\subset \cF_{\lambda_{l}}$ by means of its adjoint action in $\mathrm{N}_{\lambda_{l},\left[\Pi_{l}\right]}^{c}\subset \mathrm{N}_{N}$.
 The special flags $F_{\lambda_{l},\left[\Pi_{l}\right]} := \left[\Pi_{l} \right] \in \cF_{\lambda_{l},[\Pi_{l}]}$ (remark \ref{rem:flag-action}) are stabilized by $\mathrm{D}_{N}$. \end{lemma} \begin{proof} It is straightforward to verify that the subgroup $\mathrm{N}_{\lambda_{l},\left[\Pi_{l}\right]}^{c}$ is invariant under the adjoint action of $\mathrm{D}_{N}$ in $\mathrm{N}_{N}$ (recall that $\mathrm{N}_{\lambda_{l},\left[\Pi_{l}\right]}^{c}\subset \mathrm{N}_{N}$).
 In the homogeneous space model, a point in $\cF_{\lambda_{l},[\Pi_{l}]}$ corresponds to an orbit $[L \Pi_{l} P]$, for $L\in \mathrm{N}_{\lambda_{l},\left[\Pi_{l}\right]}^{c}$ fixed, and $P\in\mathrm{P}_{\lambda_{l}}$ arbitrary.
 Moreover, by definition, we have that